blaircraft/SQLAlchemyDatabase/README.md

 ## Introduction

-SQLAlchemyDatabase abstracts and simplified the parts of SQLAlchemy that are required for every database connection (binding the engine, creating a Session object).
+SQLAlchemyDatabase abstracts and simplifies the parts of SQLAlchemy that are required for every database connection (binding the engine, creating a Session object, etc.).
 It also abstracts connections to different database types (currently SQLite and PostgreSQL) to simplify the startup process.

 ## Sample Usage